Islandora/documentation/docs/technical_documentation.md

 }
 ```

 One of the first things you'll notice when looking at Camel routes is that they almost look as if they're written in English.
 This makes them incredibly easy to follow.
-Without knowing anything about Camel, you should be able to tell that this route is named "fedoraIn", reads a message from Fedora's Activemq topic, filters out messages that aren't NODE_ADDED, fetches data from Fedora, transforms it into JSON, and sends it off to Drupal.
+Without knowing anything about Camel, you should be able to tell that this route is named "fedoraIn", reads a message from Fedora's ActiveMQ topic, filters out messages that aren't NODE_ADDED, fetches data from Fedora, transforms it into JSON, and sends it off to Drupal.
 Phew!

 So let's take a look a that custom transform and see what's going on.
 ```Java